-The Parque de la Papa is located 40 kilometers outside of Cusco, Peru (Argumedo, 2008, p.
+Parque de la Papa is located 40 kilometers outside of Cusco, Peru (Argumedo, 2008, p.
 45) and is home to over 6,000 individuals (Fowks, 2015).
-Six indigenous communities reside within the park boundaries, five of which form the Parque de la Papa legal association (Argumedo, 2008, p.
+Six indigenous communities reside within the park boundaries, five of which form the Parque de la Papa Legal Association (Argumedo, 2008, p.
 45; “Guardians of Diversity,” 2014).
 The park aims to protect and disseminate traditional knowledge systems (“We are five, but now we are one”), as well as construct a conservation model focused on the sustainable use of plant genetic resources (Argumedo, 2008; “Guardians of Diversity,” 2014).
 The International Potato Center (CIP) works jointly with indigenous farmers and the Association for Nature and Sustainable Development (ANDES) to promote the objectives of the park.
 This project provided insight to the CIP regarding the changing locations of potato suitability in order to make recommendations to local farmers.

 III.
 Methodology